acconeer/acconeer-python-exploration/README.md

 - `motion_large.py` \
   An example of a presence/motion detection algorithm based on **power** changes in the received signal over time.
 Large changes/motions in front of the sensor are required to trigger the detector.
 Further, static objects are ignored but could reduce the sensitivity due to increased received average power.
 A typical use case is to detect a person walking up to or away from the sensor's coverage region.
 It will not detect small motions as breathing or pulse from a person standing in front of the sensor, which is the case for the _presence_detection.py_.
 - `obstacle_detection.py` \
   An example of a obstacle detection algorithm estimating the distance and angle to an apporaching obstacle.
-It is based the synthetic array radar (SAR) principle.
+It is based the synthetic aperture radar (SAR) principle.

 ### Plotting